MuLx10/BRWH/README.markdown

 Inspired by ***Page Rank*** algorithm of Google, we a

+Various event conducted by the coders will be evaluated Inspired by ***Page Rank*** algorithm of Google, we

 Implement **page rank** algorithm and apply on the coder-following-graph.

 Score each coder based on the algorithm output and other attributes.